3 Chromosomal Disorders

 3-41 What are the features of trisomy 18?

-Trisomy 18 is also called Edward syndrome.
+Trisomy 18 is also called Edwards’ syndrome.
 These infants have an extra chromosome 18 and present at birth with multiple, severe physical abnormalities.
-Most fetuses with trisomy 18 miscarry (spontaneously abort) or are stillborn.
+Most fetuses (80%) with trisomy 18 miscarry (spontaneously abort) or are stillborn.
 Liveborn infants usually only survive for a few days or weeks.
 Rarely they may live for a few months.
-Like Down syndrome, the risk of a woman having an infant with trisomy 18 increases as she gets older.
+As for Down syndrome, the risk of a woman having an infant with trisomy 18 increases as she gets older.
+The birth prevalence rate of trisomy 18 is 1 in 5000 live births.

 The diagnosis may be made by antenatal ultrasound scanning.
-These infants can be recognised at birth as they are growth restricted, have a typical face, clenched hands, overlapping fingers, rocket bottom feet and very small finger nails.
-There are severe abnormlities of their brain, heart and other organs.
+These infants can be recognised at birth as they are growth restricted, have a typical face, clenched hands, overlapping fingers, rocker bottom feet or club feet and very small finger nails.
+There are severe abnormalities of the brain, heart and other organs.

-Management is counselling and supporting the family and palliative care for the infant.
-Keep the infant warm and comfortable.
-They usually need to be tube fed.
+Management includes counselling and supporting the family, and palliative care for the infant.
+Keep the infant warm and comfortable, Affected infants usually need to be tube fed.
 It is uncommon for the mother to have another infant with trisomy 18.

 3-42 What are the features of trisomy 13?

 Trisomy 13 is also called Patau syndrome.
 These infants have an extra chromosome 13.
-It is slightly more common in older mothers and can be recognised at birth.
+It is slightly more common in older mothers and can be recognised at birth (but rarely is in SA).
 Like trisomy 18, miscarriage and stillbirth are common and most liveborn infants die soon after birth.
 The diagnosis may be made by antenatal ultrasound scanning.

 - Infants with trisomy 13 often have holoprosencephaly where the forebrain does not develop fully and the division of the brain into left and right hemispheres is incomplete.
 They may have a single ventricle in the brain.